-The deferred tax is recognized in profit and loss, except that one related to items recognized outside profit and loss and calculated under Decree 2617 of 2022 of the Ministry of Commerce, Industry and Tourism of Colombia, in these cases it will be presented directly in reserves and retained earnings in equity.
+The deferred tax is recognized in profit and loss, except that one related to items recognized outside profit and loss.

 3.3.13 Employee benefits

 a) Short-terms benefits

 These are, (other than termination benefits), benefits expected to be settled in its totality, before the end of the following twelve months, at the end of the annual period of which the services provided by employees, is reported.
 Short-term benefits are recognized to the extent that the employee renders the service, for the expected value to be paid.